 Some have argued that there is a gulf of difference between ‘health care’ and ‘health insurance’ whereby the former is cheaper to the “paying public” to absorb the uninsured costs of emergency room visits, versus subsidizing a (poor) individual’s health insurance.
 On the point of cost, I am not a wonk enough to counter the “health care” versus “health insurance” with hard numbers.
 But this is a reasonable concern.
 And if the opponents are correct that “it could not possibly be cheaper than continuing to pay only those health care costs actually incurred” then we should probably abandon or significantly re-work ACA.
 Full stop.

 My guess is that the cost of on-demand uninsured “health care” is literally thousands of times (perhaps tens of thousands) more costly than on-demand “health care” administered by the risk-pool insurance approach.
 Also the costs of absenteeism, morbidity, low productivity are difficult to measure but they are enormous drags on the bottom line of any company, and literally company-killers for small business owners.

 None of us knows the future, so we have to be vigilant and nimble with regard to ACA’s implementation and re-works.
 I am aware of the counter-argument that the government has been rarely vigilant or nimble.
-Even more reason to embrace solutions to be fully market-driven while setting baseline requirements.
+That is even more reason to embrace market-driven solutions (slightly) constrained by baseline minimum requirements.
 The latter concept is not unknown.
-We do have a competitive market for labor for example, while the Government restricts employment for kids under 16, requires bathrooms in the workplace etc.
+There is a free and competitive market for labor for example, while the Government restricts employment for kids under 16, requires bathrooms in the workplace etc.